Gear

 SPICE 0100 BOX CAMERA

 Brown hard-leather box with a simple fixed-focus meniscus lens.
-Comes with a pamphlet allowing Photogravure 1.
+Comes with a pamphlet teaching Photogravure 1.
 May be fitted with a flash lamp.
-In order to grave a phototype, the box requires one prepared copperplate.
-It takes an action to load the camera, and 2 actions to reload it.
-It takes an action to grave a phototype, as described under Art: Photogravure.
+Requires a prepared copperplate to grave a phototype.
+2 actions to reload.

 CAMERA FLASH LAMP

 A goose-neck arm with a reflective shade.
-A socket within the shade accepts flash bulbs, and the end of the arm connects to dedicated mounting points on a camera.
+A socket accepts flash bulbs.
+Connects to dedicated mounting points on a camera.
 When the lamp is loaded with a flashbulb and attached to a camera, it ignites the bulb upon depression of the shutter, creating a brilliant flash and a fizzle of flame.
-It takes an action to load a flash bulb into the lamp, and 2 to change a spent one.

 FLASHBULB